dotnet/docs-maui/docs/data-cloud/push-notifications.md

 Push notifications deliver information from a backend system to a client app.
 Apple, Google, and other platforms each have their own Push Notification Service (PNS).
 Azure Notification Hubs enable you to centralize notifications across platforms so that your backend app can communicate with a single hub, which takes care of distributing notifications to each PNS.

-Azure Notification Hubs requires apps to register with the hub, define templates, and optionally subscribe to tags:
+Azure Notification Hubs require apps to register with the hub and optionally define templates and/or subscribe to tags:

-- Registration links a PNS handle to an identifier in the Azure Notification Hub.
+- Performing a device installation links a PNS handle to an identifier in the Azure Notification Hub.
 For more information about registrations, see [Registration management](/azure/notification-hubs/notification-hubs-push-notification-registration-management).
 - Templates allow devices to specify parameterized message templates.
 Incoming messages can be customized per device.
 For more information, see [Notification hubs templates](/azure/notification-hubs/notification-hubs-templates-cross-platform-push-messages).
 - Tags can be used to subscribe to message categories such as news, sports, and weather.
 For more information, see [Routing and tag expressions](/azure/notification-hubs/notification-hubs-tags-segment-push-message).